Dosage Form: tablet

 Instruct patients to look for acetaminophen or APAP on package labels and not to use more than one product that contains acetaminophen.
 Instruct patients to seek medical attention immediately upon ingestion of more than 4000 milligrams of acetaminophen per day, even if they feel well.

 There have been post-marketing reports of hypersensitivity and anaphylaxis associated with use of acetaminophen.
-Clinical signs included swelling of the face, mouth and throat, respiratory distress, urticaria, rash, pruritis and vomiting.
-There were infrequent reports of life-threatning anaphylaxis requiring emergency medical attention.
-Instruct patients to discontinue Butalbital and Acetaminophen Tablets immediately and seek medical care if they experience these symptoms. do not prescribe Butalbital and Acetaminophen Tablets for patients with acetaminophen allergy.
+Clinical signs included swelling of the face, mouth, and throat, respiratory distress, urticaria, rash, pruritus, and vomiting.
+There were infrequent reports of life-threatening anaphylaxis requiring emergency medical attention.
+Instruct patients to discontinue Butalbital and Acetaminophen tablets immediately and seek medical care if they experience these symptoms.
+Do not prescribe Butalbital and Acetaminophen tablets for patients with acetaminophen allergy.

-This product may impair mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
-Such tasks should be avoided while taking this product.
+Butalbital and Acetaminophen tablets may impair mental and/or physical abilities required for the performance of potentially hazardous tasks such as driving a car or operating machinery.
+Such tasks should be avoided while taking Butalbital and Acetaminophen tablets.

 Butalbital may be habit-forming.
 Patients should take the drug only for as long as it is prescribed, in the amounts prescribed, and no more frequently than prescribed.